Torassieppi - Aurora Photography

 - Duration:7 nights

-- Flights: Return flights between London and Kittila (via Helsinki).
-Regional and non-UK departures available on request.
-Routings are subject to change
+- Flights: direct flights between London Gatwick and Kittilä.
+Flight routes are subject to change

 - Meals: 7 breakfasts, 6 lunches, 7 dinners

-- Activities: Aurora photography workshop and photography lesson, 17km husky safari, Aurora campfire , reindeer farm visit and sleigh ride, visit to Winter Village, Pallas snowshoe trip, snowmobile safari, smoke sauna, eagle and wildlife watching, three nights of Aurora hunting via minibus (approximately nine hours in total), photography presentation (the order of activities is subject to change)
+- The following activities and equipment are included: Aurora photography workshop and photography lesson, 17km husky safari, Aurora campfire, reindeer farm visit and sleigh ride, Pallas photo shoot and snowshoe trip, snowmobile safari with photo stops, local landscapes, three nights of Aurora hunting via minibus, photography presentation (the order of activities is subject to change)